 THINGS YOU NEED TO DO DURING DUE DILIGENCE

-In California the sale paperwork for a Laundromat sale are provided by the brokers and the escrow agents.
+The final sale paperwork for a Laundromat sale are provided by the brokers and the escrow agents in California.
 In some States services are provided by attorneys.
-In either case, it is important that you read all the paperwork and understand the terms and the terms of the lease, if your don't understand some terms or issues talk to your attorney or advisor.
-The allocation of your purchase price of a Laundromat (allocation of equipment, fixtures, goodwell, personal property, leasehold value) are usually understood by most buyers, but if you have any concerns contact your CPA or advisor.
+In either case, it is important that you read all the paperwork and understand the terms and the terms of the lease, if your don't understand some terms or issues ask your attorney or advisor.
+The allocation of your purchase price of a Laundromat (allocation of equipment, fixtures, goodwell, personal property, leasehold value) are usually understood by most buyers, but if you have any concerns about tax consequences contact your CPA or advisor.

 What I recommend to potential buyers are aspects of advanced due diligence:

 3) Visit the City building department and obtain all permits, records and insure the Certificate of Occupancy is listed as a Laundromat.
-The building department might know of any new Laundromats are in the planning phase.
+Ask if the building department might know of any new Laundromats that are in the planning phase.

-4) Visit all Laundromats within a one mile radius and note vending prices, equipment brand, equipment condition, number, Square Footage of premises and their cleanliness and upkeep condition.
+4) Visit all Laundromats within a one mile radius and note vending prices, equipment brand, equipment condition, number, square footage of premises and their cleanliness and upkeep condition.
+Record a price survey for your area Laundromats.

 5) Visit all the large apartment buildings within one mile and note all aspects of item four above.